MercersKitchen/Algorithms/README.md

 ### Processing Code in Above Folders

-Counting Patterns and Concepts (how does a Math 10C count?)
+Counting Patterns and Concepts, See: CountingPatternsCoding.pde
-- See: CountingPatternsCoding.pde
 - Forwards
 - Backwards
 - Arithmetic